luch34/calc/README.md

 ## Known Bugs
 If there are any issues that re not working correctly plese let me know.
 ## Technologies Used
-Javascript - For DOM(Document Object Manipulation) scripts HTML - For building Mark Up pages/User Interface
+ 1 .Javascript - For DOM(Document Object Manipulation) scripts

+2 .HTML - For building Mark Up pages/User Interface
-CSS - For Styling User Interfac you did something really cool using only HTML, point that out.}
+3 .CSS - For Styling User Interfac you did something really cool using only HTML, point that out.}
 ## Support and contact detail
    for more information visit me at collinsluch@gmail.com or 0768904020